Keith M. Anderton - Counselor for IAEA Affairs

 Prior to his posting in Vienna, he was Political and Economic Section Chief in Lahore, Pakistan, Deputy Chief of the Political and Economic Section in Yaounde, Cameroon and also served as a Watch Officer in the State Department’s Operations Center in Washington DC.
 Previous postings include Quito, Ecuador and Chennai, India.

 Before joining the State Department, Erik was a commercial litigator for McGuire Woods LLP in its Baltimore office.
 He obtained his undergraduate and law degrees from the University of Wisconsin at Madison and, in between, served as a Peace Corps Volunteer in Guatemala and as a staff assistant to a Member of Congress in Washington.

 Justen Thomas - Advisor for Public Affairs

 Justen Thomas has served as Advisor for Public Affairs at the U.S. Mission to International Organizations in Vienna since July 2018.
 He previously worked as First Secretary and Deputy Public Affairs Officer at the U.S. Embassy in Havana, Cuba from August 2016 until June 2018.

 Prior to that, Justen was the Spanish and Portuguese-language Spokesperson for the Department of State, working from the Department’s Media Hub of the Americas in Miami, Florida.
 Other assignments include Staff Assistant in the Bureau of Western Hemisphere Affairs in Washington, D.C., Assistant Cultural Affairs Officer at the U.S. Embassy in Brasilia, Brazil, and Vice-Consul at the U.S. Embassy in Paris, France.

-Justen holds a Master of Science degree in International Development from the University of Bristol in the UK, and a Bachelor of Arts degree from the University of Wisconsin with majors in Economics, International Relations, and Spanish.
+Justen holds a Master of Science degree in International Development from the University of Bristol, England and a Bachelor of Arts degree in Economics, International Relations, and Spanish from the University of Wisconsin.